Bhāskara II: Date, place and family

 This description locates Vijjalavida in Maharashtra, near the Vidarbha region and close to the banks of Godavari river.
 However scholars differ about the exact location.
 Many scholars have placed the place near Patan in Chalisgaon Taluka of Jalgaon district whereas a section of scholars identified it with the modern day Beed city.
 Some sources identified Vijjalavida as Bijapur or Bidar in Karnataka.
 Identification of Vijjalavida with Basar in Telangana has also been suggested.
+However, the identifications suggested by these sources remain untenable.

 Bhāskara is said to have been the head of an astronomical observatory at Ujjain, the leading mathematical centre of medieval India.
 History records his great-great-great-grandfather holding a hereditary post as a court scholar, as did his son and other descendants.
 His father Maheśvara (Maheśvaropādhyāya) was a mathematician, astronomer and astrologer, who taught him mathematics, which he later passed on to his son Lokasamudra.
 Lokasamudra's son helped to set up a school in 1207 for the study of Bhāskara's writings.
 He died in 1185 CE.